Coiling Machines

 KIMKOO offers a versatile range of mattress packaging machines, with optional functions including auto bagging, compression, folding, and roll-packing.
 Whether you need to wrap, flatten, fold, or roll, our solutions help protect your mattresses, save space, and improve packaging efficiency.
 Designed to fit various mattress types and workflows.

-Precise and Durable Finishing with Mattress Tape Edge Machines
+Mattress Tape Edge Machines

 KIMKOO offers automatic and semi-automatic tape edge machines with chain or lock stitch options.
 Compatible with SINGER 300U, PFAFF 5625, and TYPICAL sewing heads for smooth, durable edge stitching across a wide range of mattress styles.